- What are human rights?

 Do human rights guarantee standards of care?

 Yes.
-All women are entitled to care which respects their basic dignity, privacy and autonomy.
+Everyone is entitled to care which respects their basic dignity, privacy and autonomy.

 Article 3 of the European Convention prohibits inhuman and degrading treatment.
 If caregivers fail to provide care which is needed to avoid preventable suffering – such as pain relief – then this could amount to inhuman or degrading treatment.